 This is a continuing program which relies and builds upon previous work and previously developed plans.
-Prior to 2011, updated and expanded rainfall intensity-duration-frequency analyses were prepared and documented in a technical report for use regionwide.
+Prior to 2012, updated and expanded rainfall intensity-duration-frequency analyses were prepared and documented in a technical report for use regionwide.
 A provisional analysis of temporal storm rainfall distribution that was set forth in that study was later expanded and replaced by a regional study of temporal storm rainfall distribution that was conducted by the Commission staff in cooperation with the Wisconsin Department of Natural Resources (WDNR) and adopted by the WDNR for state-wide use in floodplain studies.

-During the year 2011, the Commission staff continued to provide available hydrologic and hydraulic data and technical assistance relating to stormwater and floodland management to governmental agencies, local units of government, their contractors, and private interests.
-In 2011, the Commission staff assisted the WDNR and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha and Racine Counties.
-That assistance included coordinating with Federal, State, and local units in preparation of revised preliminary digital flood insurance rate maps.
+During the year 2012, the Commission staff continued to provide available hydrologic and hydraulic data and technical assistance relating to stormwater and floodland management to governmental agencies, local units of government, their contractors, and private interests.
+In 2012, the Commission staff assisted the WDNR and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Risk Mapping, Assessment, and Planning (RiskMAP) program in Kenosha County (related to Lake Michigan coastal flood hazard mapping) and Washington County (related to riverine flood hazard mapping).